James, a bond-servant of God and of the Lord Jesus Christ,

 met die wete dat die beproewing van jou geloof volharding bewerk.

-(a) Die toetsing van jou geloof.
-When you go through trials, the qualities of your God-given faith are revealed.
+(b) The testing of your faith.
+When you go through trials, the awesome qualities of your God-given faith are revealed.

 The trials of life are not to see whether we are made of the right stuff or whether we can manufacture iron-clad faith, for we can’t manufacture faith at all.
 Faith is something to receive (2 Pet.
 1:1).
 Faith that endures is a gift from God, and we get it from hearing the good news of Jesus Christ (Eph.
 2:8).
 Because Christ endured, you will endure.

 God’s gifts are flawless and perfect (Jas.
-1:17), but you won’t know how good God’s gifts are until their qualities have been revealed in the fire of your trials.
+1:17), but you won’t know how good God’s gifts are until their qualities have been revealed in the fire of life’s trials and hardships.
 It is only in the furnace of your afflictions that you discover your God-given faith is more precious than gold (1 Pet.
 1:7).

 Leading a church in the world’s most religious city must have been difficult for James.
-We don’t know how much this righteous man went through, but we know he endured and kept the faith right up until the day he was murdered.
-James did not endure because he was a great man, but because he had learned to rely on God’s great grace (see inskrywing for Jas.
+Although he was persecuted and ultimately murdered by the corrupt religious leaders, he endured and kept the faith.
+James did not endure because he had great strength, but because he had learned to rely on God’s great grace (see inskrywing for Jas.
 4:6).

-In the same way, Paul and his companions were tested far beyond their ability to endure.
-Their trials were so severe that they thought they were going to die (2 Cor.
+The apostle Paul had a similar testimony.
+He and his companions were tested far beyond their ability to endure.
+At times, their trials were so severe that they thought they were going to die (2 Cor.
 1:8).
-Yet they endured the unendurable because they had a revelation of the God who raises the dead (2 Cor.
+Yet they endured because they had a revelation of the God who raises the dead (2 Cor.
 1:9).

 Verdere leeswerk: "Die toetsing van jou geloof”